 Analyze your bag after a trip

 Once you've returned from a trip, Williams recommends going through your bag and noting everything you didn't wear and which products you didn't use.
 This gives you a snapshot of what you don't need to pack for your next trip, she says.
-Which will make even more room for souvenirs in your carry-on.
+You'll have even more room for souvenirs in your carry-on next time around.

 More ways to travel better